 The Brooder Bottle holder attaches to the wall of your brooder (or through it to the backing plate), whether it's a wire cage, a wooden brooder, or a cardboard box.
 Mount it away from your heat source.

 Our bucket waterers hang from above or from a post or wall.
 You'll want to hang your waterer out of full sun.
 Partial sun should be fine, but keep an eye on the temperature of the water from time to time.
 A bungee cord, chain, or rope is useful for adjusting the height as needed.
 You can also opt to set your waterer on a base instead.
-For your convenience, we offer a choice of two types of hooks that we can ship with your order.
+For your convenience, we ship two types of hooks with your order.